Do you need a Shopify cloud backup?

 - Automatic Backups

 One of the most popular Shopify backup apps is Goshu Backup and Restore, which helps safeguard your store.
 This software allows you to keep all of your store’s data in one location, allowing for rapid recovery if anything were to happen to the original website.

 This is especially useful for internet businesses that have invested a lot of time and effort into their store, as well as individuals who don’t want to lose everything they’ve ever created.

-The AdNabu Backup and Restore App has the following advantages:
+The Goshu Backup and Restore App have the following advantages:

 - Keeps all of your photos, videos, metadata, blog entries, themes, and product variants in one location.